deadly-cat/literepo/README.md

 ```

-More examples for builder you can find in the [**BuildersTest.java**](https://github.com/deadly-cat/literepo/blob/master/literepo/src/androidTest/java/ingvar/android/literepo/test/BuildersTest.java)
+More examples for builder you can find in the [**unit tests**](https://github.com/deadly-cat/literepo/blob/master/literepo/src/androidTest/java/ingvar/android/literepo/test/)

 ####Conversion (annotations and converters)